TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 5/Romans 5.13.md

 ---

-for until the law sin was in the world; but sin is not imputed when there is no law.
+For until the law, sin was in the world; but sin is not charged when there is no law.